India: Suspected rape of Dalit girl puts spotlight on caste violence | DW | 11.08.2021

 Police say four men, including the crematorium's priest, have been arrested on charges of rape, murder and criminal intimidation.

-This is the latest in a series of brutal sexual crimes against women in India that have drawn international condemnation.
+This is the latest in a series of brutal sexual crimes against women in India that has drawn international condemnation.

 The gruesome incident is a throwback to last year's alleged gang rape and murder of a Dalit teenger by upper-caste men in the town of Hathras in the northern state of Uttar Pradesh.